-Additionally, examples of the tools adopted by IOSCO jurisdictions to address the issues mentioned above include:
+Additionally, examples of the legal and regulatory requirements as well as supervisory practices adopted by IOSCO jurisdictions to address the issues mentioned above include:

-- rejection of extensive use of outsourcing and delegation arrangements to ensure adequate control procedures for outsourced activities.
-These jurisdictions usually also require the identification of a function specifically in charge to monitor the outsourcing and deliver adequate reports to the administrative and control bodies; - requirement that the exchange shall operate with qualified staff and that key executives and senior members need to have effective decision-making powers and dedicate sufficient amount of time to fulfil their duties; - requirements of a "statement of responsibilities" by those persons accepting a Senior Management Function, subject to the approval of the regulator, clearly setting out their role and responsibilities; and d) Financial resources
+rejection of extensive use of outsourcing and delegation arrangements to ensure adequate control procedures for outsourced activities.
+These jurisdictions usually also require the identification of a function specifically in charge to monitor the outsourcing and deliver adequate reports to the administrative and control bodies;

-• review by regulators of dual reporting lines closely, including putting limits on them.
+- requirement that the exchange shall operate with qualified staff and that key executives and senior members need to have effective decision-making powers and dedicate sufficient amount of time to fulfil their duties; - requirements of a "statement of responsibilities" by those persons accepting a Senior Management Function, subject to the approval of the regulator, clearly setting out their role and responsibilities; - identification of "institutional" core functions, strategic for the correct functioning of an Exchange, and thus of the entire economy of a jurisdiction, which cannot be subject to outsourcing, neither intragroup, nor towards external third-party providers, and - review by regulators of dual reporting lines closely, including putting limits on them.